 Due to its format, the X-Matrix can be awkward to manage and display in Excel, although it can be done.

-For a detailed guide on how to create an X Matrix, Bowling Chart and Action Plan in Excel and accompanying template, be sure to download our pack below:
+For a detailed guide on how to create an X Matrix, Bowling Chart and Action Plan in Excel and accompanying policy deployment matrix template, be sure to download our pack below:

 Instead, Hoshin Kanri / Policy Deployment software has been designed as part of Strategy Execution Management platforms to more easily manage it.

-An example of the digital X-Matrix in the i-nexus platform can be seen below:
+An example of the X-Matrix in the i-nexus platform can be seen below:

 Aside from the formatting improvements, it means that much more information can be stored against the objectives (e.g. a detailed description) and the metrics (e.g. collection method and frequency, data sources, etc).